 The first known use of bailiwick was in the 15th century deriving from traditional Middle English word for ‘bailif’ (a Sherrif) and “wik,” a Middle English word for “dwelling place” or “village.”
 It was used to refer to “ the person responsible or in authority for a particular area”(the Sherriff).
 Over time this concept of a sphere of responsibility was applied to skills and expertise rather than a physical location and by the 19th Century it’s special domain use was dominant.

-Contact Us today to speak with one of our learned professionals if you seek any legal advice in any of the services we offer.
+Contact Us today to speak with one of our experienced professionals.

 At Bailiwick Legal we work with you, to achieve the best outcome for you.